 7. Attempting To Outsmart Clients

-Many freelancers are under a wrong impression that the outside world cannot get what they are trying to do.
+Many freelancers are under the wrong impression that the outside world cannot get what they are trying to do.
 They try to outsmart clients by making huge claims about their accomplishments and offers, without considering the consequences of the same.

 As noted earlier, the freelance community is competitive and clients expect the best, and thus, you should accept the fact that clients can read your personality even if there is a virtual space between you and them.